+The vast majority of the Capital Programme is financed from earmarked resources direct from central government and these are in the form of supported borrowing or government grants.
+These resources are targeted at specific services, principally Housing, Children's Services and Transport.

+Supported Corporate Borrowing Unsupported Borrowing Receipts Departmenta £2.8m £8.4m Unsupported Borrowing Contribution from Revenue Developers Funding £0.6m £2.3m Capital Grants

+Total £64.50m

+Capital Programme By Funding Source

+The Capital programme is then supplemented with Capital Receipts generated from the sales of the Councils surplus assets.
+Revenue resources can also be used, however revenue budgets are under increasing pressure and there are no proposals to make significant revenue contributions.

-16. The vast majority of the Capital Programme is financed from earmarked resources direct from central government and these are in the form of supported borrowing or government grants.
-These resources are targeted at specific services, principally Housing Children's Services and Transport.
-Before the introduction of the prudential capital regime the level of discretion that the Borough Council had in determining its capital priorities was limited to projects funded from capital receipts and any areas of the single capital pot which do not relate to housing, children's services and transport.
+Before the introduction of the prudential capital regime the level of discretion that the authority had in determining its capital priorities was limited to projects funded from capital receipts and any areas of the single capital pot which do not relate to Housing, Children's Services and Transport.

-- 17. The introduction of the prudential capital regime on 1st April 2004 has allowed the Council to borrow without approval from central government.
-The Capital Medium Term Financial Plan approved in March 2006 includes £3.0m of prudential borrowing over the next 2 years to supplement the Council's own Capital Programme.
-However the principal repayments and interest are not supported by central government through the Revenue Support Grant and must be borne by the Council Tax payers. - 18.
-The introduction of the prudential capital regime has also enabled the Council to commence a number of Invest to Save schemes such as the refurbishment of the Dolphin Centre, which in addition to creating more income to cover the financing costs of the scheme will also contribute to Gershon efficiency savings in future years. - 19.
+The introduction of the prudential capital regime on 1st April 2004 has allowed the Council to borrow without approval from central government.
+The Capital Medium Term Financial Plan approved in

+March 2007 includes £2.800m of prudential borrowing to supplement the Council's own Capital Programme.
+However, the principal repayments and interest are not supported by central government through the Revenue Support Grant and must be borne by the Council Tax payers.

+The introduction of the prudential capital regime has also enabled the Council to commence a number of Invest to Save schemes such as the refurbishment of the Dolphin Centre, Highway Improvements and the purchase of Vehicles and Equipment which would have formally been leased.
+Invest to save schemes, which are approved on a business case, can also benefit the authority by creating additional income over and above those required to cover financing costs and so contribute to Gershon efficiency savings in future years.

 The Borough Council where possible seeks to access funding from other sources for capital projects.
-In recent years it has been successful in obtaining capital monies from a number of sources both in the form of capital grants and other contributions including the National Lottery, Regional Single Programme, Education Targeted Capital, European Union Grants and contributions from developers. - 20.
+In recent years it has been successful in obtaining capital monies from a number of sources both in the form of capital grants and other contributions including the National Lottery, Regional Single Programme, Education Targeted Capital, European Union Grants and contributions from developers.

 The authority's External Funding Guide aims to improve the Council's approach to external funding by promoting good practice, outlining new procedures and raising awareness of possible funding streams.
-It should also prevent competing bids being developed. - 21.
-The Borough Council will continue to consider public private partnerships
+It should also prevent competing bids being developed.

-- including the Private Finance Initiatives (PFI).
-The new Educational Village at Haughton opened in April 2006 is being financed through a PFI with our partners in the project Kajima. - 22.
+The Borough Council will continue to consider public private partnerships including the Private Finance Initiatives (PFI).
+The new Educational Village at Haughton opened in April 2006 is being financed through a PFI with our partners in the project Kajima.
+The capital cost of the new Academy at Eastbourne will be met by Central Government.

 The Council recognises the changing pattern of service delivery and limitations on traditional capital investment and looks to innovative solutions in the future.